DuckDuckPig/CH-ACWE/README.md

 - The Jupyter Notebook `visulization_IndividualExamples-SingleCR.ipynb` generates a plot showing the IOU into the future for each user-specified entry in the user-specified CR.
 Both variables are in the `Key Variables` cell.

 ### Effects of Confidence Map Optimization
 The standard implementation of ACWE confidence maps optimizes ensemble generation by relying on the previous finalized segmentation as input for generating the next segmentation in the ensemble.
-In order to determine how this process effects final segmentation quality, the following tools are provided.
+In order to determine how this process effects final segmentation quality, the following tools are provided:

 - The script `TimeCheck.py` can be used to determine the speed increase offered by the optimized confidence map process (`runACWEconfidenceLevelSet_Default.py`) over the non-optimized approach (`runACWEconfidenceIndependent_Old.py`).
   - In order to run this script the user will need to un-comment, in `runACWEconfidenceLevelSet_Default.py` and `runACWEconfidenceIndependent_Old.py`, all blocks with the header `Time` as well as the variables in the `Time ACWE` section of the `Key Variables` cell ***prior*** to running either script on the specified CR.
   - The variable `CR` in the `Key Variables` cell must match across all three aforementioned scripts.
 - The script `analizeConmapSim.py`, in the folder `ConfidenceMapping/AnalysisInternal/`, performs three analyses:
   1. Determine, using weighted IOU, SSIM, GCE, and LCE how similar the confidence maps generated using the optimized approach are to confidence maps generated from an ensemble of independent segmentations.
-  2. Determine, for the confidence maps generated from an ensemble of independent segmentations, what area of each segmentation was not present in the previous segmentation, and the area that was not carried over to the succeeding segmentation.
+  2. Determine, for the confidence maps generated from an ensemble of independent segmentations, the area of each segmentation that was not present in the previous segmentation, and the area that was not carried over to the succeeding segmentation.
-  3. Determine, for the  optimized confidence map process, what area of each segmentation was not present in the previous segmentation, and was not carried over to the succeeding segmentation.
+  3. Determine, for the  optimized confidence map process, the area of each segmentation that was not present in the previous segmentation, and the area that was not carried over to the succeeding segmentation.
   - Before running this script be sure to adjust the variables in the `Key Variables` cell (`In[2]`) to point to the correct directories.
-- The jupyter notebook `ConMapStats_FullData.ipynb` (in the folder `ConfidenceMapping/AnalysisInternal/`), reports on all analyses performed in `analizeConmapSim.py`
+- The jupyter notebook `ConMapStats_FullData.ipynb` (in the folder `ConfidenceMapping/AnalysisInternal/`), reports on all analyses performed in `analizeConmapSim.py`.
-- The jupyter notebook `ConmapSamples.ipynb` will generate, display, and save visualizations of the confidence maps that exist for the files specified in the second cell \(`In[2]`\)
+- The jupyter notebook `ConmapSamples.ipynb` (in the folder `ConfidenceMapping/AnalysisInternal/`) will generate, display, and save visualizations of the confidence maps that exist for the files specified in the second cell \(`In[2]`\).
-  - The figures will be saved in a folder within the project space that the notebook creates
+  - The figures will be saved in a folder within the project space that the notebook creates.
   - User will need to adjust the variables in the second cell (`In[2]`) to point to the correct directories.

 ### Confidence Map Change of Target Analsis